eclipse-iceoryx/iceoryx/doc/design/drafts/dynamic_size_types.md

 f(v1);
 v2 = v1;
 ```
+We can use `cxx::Expects` to ensure that the size of `v1` is smaller or equal
+than the capacity `v2`.
+Later we can overload the copy operation with a method
+like `perform_copy` which returns the boolean `true` when the copy operation
+was successful and `false` when the size of `v1` exceeded the capacity of `v2`.

-Since every stack based vector is a child of the more generic vector we can with
+Since every stack based vector is a child of the more generic vector we can, with
-the help of (#1) also assign and use stack based vectors of different sizes
+the help of (#1), also assign and use stack based vectors of different sizes
 to each other or use them in functions.
 This allows us to write code like this:
 ```cpp
 void f(const vector<int, 20> &a) {}